-The process of liberalization that has took place during the last decades resulted in the introduction of competition in some activities in the electricity sector.
-However, network activities, considered as natural monopolies, remain under regulation.
+The process of liberalization that has took place during the last decades has brought competence to some activities in the electricity sector.
+However, network activities, as natural monopolies remain under regulation.
 This course is focused on the fundamentals and the regulation of the two network industries: transmission and distribution of electricity.
 On the other hand, the increasing deployment of distributed energy resources (DER) is introducing significant changes in the planning and operation of distribution networks, which are transforming more and more rapidly to smart grids.